michaelqtz/aac-addon-your_paystub/README.md

 ![image](https://github.com/user-attachments/assets/d6665291-2664-439f-be46-69f3317fc959)

 There is a button added to your inventory, please click that to get access to the Your Paystub Window

+### Disabling Loot Tracker Overlay
+- Open the paystub window from your inventory, navigate to Loot Tracker, and click "Toggle Overlay".
 ## Features
 - Track pending payments and the time left until paid
 - Records the type of pack turn in, and the amount of item, and when it will be paid